snap-automation/tiaportal-mcp/README.md

 ## Contributing

 - See `agents.md` for guidance on working with agentic assistants and the test execution policy (offer to run tests only with explicit user confirmation).

+## Error Handling (ExportBlock)

+- The Portal layer throws `PortalException` with a short message and `PortalErrorCode` (e.g., NotFound, ExportFailed), and attaches `softwarePath`, `blockPath`, `exportPath` in `Exception.Data` while preserving `InnerException` on export failures.
+- The MCP layer maps these to `McpException` codes.
+For `ExportFailed`, it includes a concise reason from the underlying error; for `NotFound`, it returns `InvalidParams` and may suggest likely full block paths if a bare name was provided.
+- This standardized pattern currently applies to `ExportBlock` and will expand incrementally.

 ## Copilot Chat